How to create a hobby hub for the entire family

 Prepare to pause ongoing projects

 Bigger projects are seldom done in a single sitting.
 Make it easy to stop in the middle, but without losing track.
 A towel rack fitted on a ceiling offers extra rods to hang items from.
-(Place it around 12 inches from the wall to allow space for hangers.)
+(Place it around 30 centimetres from the wall to allow space for hangers.)

 All the details (and where to put them)

-With scrapbooking, organization is key.
+With scrapbooking, organisation is key.
 With materials in place and pegboard uncovered, you can go from thought to action without breaking concentration.
-Add a work lamp to minimize eye strain.
+Add a work lamp to minimise eye strain.

 Order in every corner

-OK, you have all the colors, materials and accessories in place, and all of it within immediate reach.
+OK, you have all the colours, materials and accessories in place, and all of it within immediate reach.
 Ready, set, create!

 Interior designer: Maila Halme